 And for touristy things to do of course there are hiking opportunities galore, Shelburne Farms and the Shelburne Museum to tour and many things to do on the lake, including the Leahy Echo Lake Aquarium & Science Center which has some fun activities for kids and the Lake Champlain Maritime Museum which focuses on the great historic aspects of the lake, including its importance during the war and for commerce, both of which led to many great wrecks for diving.

 Once you're here....

 If you're visiting the Burlington area, I hope you'll stop in to see us.
 And there are 4 other terrific art stores in Williston that you'll want to check out so be sure to make Williston a destination on your trip to the Burlington area.
 In fact they're all less than 2 miles from me so you can do all your shopping without a lot of driving around!
 Plus I've listed a great quilt shop in the next town over, as well as a few online links for local artists.

 Bead Crazy (its name implies its stock!), Stitched (sewing/fabric), and Artists Medium (painting, framing, etc) are each about 1.5 miles west along Rt 2 (Williston RD) from me.
-Sew Many Treasures (quilting/Pfaff) is in the historic village center, as am I, and is no more than a quarter of a mile east of me and also on Williston Rd. .
+Also in town is Stitched, a fabric and notions store

 In nearby Essex Junction there is also Yankee Pride, a quilting supply store specializing in wonderful fabrics for quiltmaking.
 Check out their website: www.yankeepridequilts.com